Your Position: Home > Agriculture > Knowing the Advantages and Disadvantages of Induction ...

 • 0

-Knowing the Advantages and Disadvantages of Induction Hardening
+Understanding the Benefits and Drawbacks of Induction Hardening

 Advantages of Induction Hardening

-• Increased Fatigue Life: The residual compressive stress at the surface of a part out of induction hardening can easily obtain a huge improvement over its strength and fatigue life.
-The induction hardening allows the part to obtain a hardened structure that occupies more volume than its core.
+• Increased Fatigue Life: The residual compressive stress resulting from induction hardening leads to substantial improvements in strength and fatigue life.
+The hardened structure created by this process occupies a larger volume than the core.

 Disadvantages of Induction Hardening